Meet the pack

 Arthas

 Arthas and I immediately had a strong bond similar to mine and Macy’s, but over time that bond became so intense that it resulted in severe, destructive separation anxiety.
 I hadn’t experienced a problem to that extent with Macy or Brutus.
 Though Arthas did have great obedience skills, I didn’t know where to start to fix a behavioral issue of that magnitude.
 This is when I dove into the professional dog training world for the first time - I hired a trainer who helped me understand the psychology behind Arthas’ behavior, and equipped me with the skills to help him self-soothe and learn independence.
 Empowered, Arthas and I continued our journey together and were able to tackle even more obedience skills.
 These days, he loves working with me as a service dog performing various medical response tasks.
+He also joins me in my training sessions with clients from time to time.
 He’s focused and driven while still being sassy, clever, and silly. 🤍

 Where I am now